nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Note about WCAG compliance

-Please note that some of the instructions given here do not provide sufficient accessible markup to satisfy the accessibility requirements of the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG22/), even on the base level (A).
+Please note that some of the instructions given here do not provide sufficient accessible markup to satisfy the accessibility requirements of the Web Content Accessibility Guidelines [[wcag-22]], even on the base level (A).
 These sections presume post-markup editing to make productions fully WCAG-compliant.
 A note of warning is attached to these sections.

 ## Situating the Nordic Guidelines in the World of Specifications